CAS-TWAS PhD Fellowship Program in China

 How Can I Apply?

 To apply for this fellowship, students should first contact an eligible supervisor from UCAS or USTC and receive their approval.
 Potential applicants should send an email to the supervisor explaining why they want to apply for this opportunity and include their CV, research proposal and any other required documents.
-After being accepted by a supervisor, applicants should complete this online form and include all required documents.
+After being accepted by a supervisor, applicants should complete an online form and include all required documents.
 Applicants must also submit a separate application to UCAS or USTC.
 Besides this, they should have two letters of reference.

 Have you done a research fellowship?
 Please let us know about your experiences in the comments section below.